 Are They The Best Freight Carrier for Your Needs?

-While a freight carrier’s professionalism and reliability are both easily attained and important considerations, they are not the only items to consider when arranging a freight shipment.
+While a freight carrier’s professionalism and reliability are both easily attained and important considerations, they are not the only items to consider when considering your shipping options.
 It is most helpful to start by reviewing the projected transit time and number of transfers your parcel will make between pickup and destination.
 These numbers will vary from carrier to carrier and also depend on the specifics of your package including:

 - Overall size